jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 #### Demarcation

 Popper's primary work rests squarely in the field of philosophy of science.
 For those unfamiliar with the discipline, philosophy of science approaches science from a meta position asking questions like how is scientific knowledge possible, how might we metaphyiscally interpret our scientific discoveries, and what properly counts as science.
 It is this last question that Popper was most concerned with.
 There are tons of things that masquarade as science, things that today may be called pseudo-science.
 Sometimes the line to draw can be rather obvious, very few people today believe that Astrology or Alchemy ought to be considered sciences, but mere agreement doesn't provide us a criteria.
-It would seem that what is and isn't science should fall to popular opinion.
+It would seem that what is and isn't science shouldn't fall to popular opinion.

 Popper believed that a definite criteria for what was science and what was not was critically important.
 Scientific progress depended on our ability to distinguish these to make a demarcation criteria.
 If not our time and effort would be wasted on unscientific investigation.
 Popper proposed a criteria known as Falsification.
 A theory is scientific just in the case that it makes predictions that could be shown to not occur.
-In other words, if our theory predicts that A will occur in circumstance C, we can falsify our theory by creating circumstance C and if does not occur, our theory is false.
+In other words, if our theory predicts that A will occur in circumstance C, we can falsify our theory by creating circumstance C and if A does not occur, our theory is false.

 Popper motivation for this criteria came from a few different places.
 First, verificationism had remained a dominant view in Popper's time.
 The basic idea behind verificationism is that we must be able to verify any statements that we make.
 Unfortunately as Popper pointed out, we cannot verify empirical generalizations.
 Just because a ball has fallen when dropped 1000 times before, does not mean it will in the future.
 Secondly and more controversially, Popper saw Freudian psychology as unscientific.
 Freudian psychology appeared to have an answer for everything.
 No matter the circumstance, a Freudian could give an explanation.
 There was no way in practice to show that Freudian psychology was wrong.